 - The host initiates an I2C read operation for address 0x50 and reads XX bytes (as indicated by DataSize).

-- The sensor deasserts DataReady.
+- The sensor module desserts DataReady.

-When the sensor has finished booting, and hardware such as the I2C module have been configured, the command BootComplete is put into the send queue.
-The DataReady signal is triggered and the host needs to read the data to acknowledge that the sensor is ready to operate.
-If the sensor powers on before the host system does, the host system needs to check if the DataReady signal is active, in which case it needs to read the data.
+When the sensor module has finished booting, and hardware such as the I2C module have been configured, the command BootComplete is put into the send queue.
+The DataReady signal is triggered and the host needs to read the data to acknowledge that the module is ready to operate.
+If the sensor module powers on before the host system does, the host system needs to check if the DataReady signal is active, in which case it needs to read the data.